 Holiday Time Saver #8: De-stuff The Bird

-I know it seems like stuffing in the bird is a Thanksgiving staple, but it increases the cooking time of the turkey, which increases the risk of food-borne illness and runs the potential of drying out the meat.
+I know it seems like stuffing in the bird is a holiday staple, but it increases the cooking time of the turkey, which increases the risk of food-borne illness and runs the potential of drying out the meat.
 Opt instead to make the stuffing outside in a separate container; you’ll be glad you did (and so will any vegetarian friends who stop by!)

 Holiday Time Saver #9: Use An Ironing Board For Extra Counter Space!

 Just like it sounds, an ironing board makes a great temporary island if your house is short on counter space.